brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 a node `A` inserts a row, and then node `B` updates this row, but node `C` receives the update before the insert, we will have problems.

-This is a _causaility problem_, we need to make sure that all the nodes first process the insert event before processing the update event.
-There are different ways to solve this problem (for instance, using [logical clocks](https://en.wikipedia.org/wiki/Logical_clock)), but the point is: You need to make sure your database or replication tool is actually handling this if it's using this topology, or at least be aware that this is a failure that can happen, in case it doesn't (like most do).
+This is a _causality problem_, we need to make sure that all the nodes first process the insert event before processing the update event.
+There are different ways to solve this problem (for instance, using [logical clocks](https://en.wikipedia.org/wiki/Logical_clock)), but the point is: You need to make sure your database or replication tool is actually handling this issue, or, in case it's not, be aware that this is a failure that can happen.

 Another alternative is to use what some databases call the _start topology_.